tjjdoherty/llm-project-1/README.md

 - Once we have the model's generated summary, I will use ROUGE evaluation to compare it to the expert 'summary' column.
 That would make the goal of having model-generated summaries as close to the human experts as possible.
     - See Article below - Extract-then-Evaluate Method For Future phase potentially testing an improvement in the performance.

-- This is going to be extremely memory/RAM intensive with the full dataset so I did my **first full run with only 25% of the dataset** from Hugging Face.
+- This is going to be very memory/RAM intensive with the full dataset so I did my **first full run with only 25% of the dataset** from Hugging Face.

 ## The pre-trained Model:

+- I trained the **T5-small model** on 25% of the original data from the source linked above.
+I chose T5 as it is built for text-to-text / sequence-to-sequence NLP tasks like summarisation and question answering.
+The prompt to the LLM can also be easily modified e.g. "Summarise this text:" "Summarise this passage in at least 6 sentences:" or something similar.
+- T5 is said to need sizeable amounts of data for fine-tuning so I will be mindful of this and try 50% of the data for better results next time.
-- I trained the T5-small model on 25% of the original data from the source linked above.
-Almost all settings/parameters were default other than smaller batch size to manage compute / time (also the motive for the reduced dataset) to complete a successful run and gather baseline metrics, before we inspected summarisation results and where we could improve.
+- Almost all settings/parameters were default other than smaller batch size to manage compute / time (also the motive for the reduced dataset) to complete a successful run and gather baseline metrics, before we inspected summarisation results and where we could improve.

-## Results:
+## Results / Performance Metrics:

 - Over each consecutive Epoch (4 total):
-    - Training Loss and Validation Loss gradually declined, with Validation Loss slightly lower than Training
+    - Training Loss (around 2.9) and Validation Loss (around 2.6) gradually declined, with Validation Loss slightly lower than Training
-    - ROUGE scores gently increased
+    - ROUGE scores gently increasing

 - ROUGE1 Score around 0.15 in first full training, ROUGE2 around 0.05.
 These show that the model's summarisations have a 3x better overlap with single words than consecutive word pairs with the reference summary.
 Model is probably capturing the key information with not much fluency.